Skip to main content

 However, one drawback of this method is that traffic from the VPC itself can’t directly access a VPN client as the NAT engine prevents it.
 To make a VPN client directly addressable via the VPC, configure Access Server with routing instead of NAT.
 When you enable and configure routing, Access Server keeps the source IP address of VPN-client packets intact, and it’s possible to have direct access from the VPC network to the VPN client.
 However, the VPC doesn’t automatically recognize the VPN subnet within the VPN instance, so it doesn’t know how to send the return traffic back to the instance.
 To correct this problem, add a static route in the Google routing table for your VPC so that the return traffic flows properly.
 To learn how to do this, refer to this document on Google VPC routing:

-From the time we’ve generated the appliance and the time you’ve downloaded and are using the appliance, operating system updates might have become available.
-To make sure your appliance operating system is up to date, execute the following commands on an SSH connection:
+We recommend updating your Linux OS.
+From the time we've generated the appliance and you've downloaded and are using it, there are likely a number of updates.
+To make sure your appliance OS is up to date, execute the following commands:

 sudo apt-get update